 - The number of third-party integrations

 How to calculate the price of creating a SaaS application?
 You need to multiply the time needed for development by the developers’ rates.
 The development time depends on the features’ complexity.
 The more complicated the feature is, the more time developers need to implement it.
 Let’s consider Slack as an example.
-To create an app like Slack (MVP version), you need at least 2632 hours.
+To create an app like Slack (SaaS MVP development version), you need at least 2632 hours.

 You can study the details below.

 UI/UX design (for one platform)

 We’ve estimated the approximate cost to make an app like Slack for iOS and Android in different regions of the world:

 - Australia. $263,880 (based on $90/h)